Aguadilla, Puerto Rico: Economy

 In 2018, Suiza Dairy, a milk brand, opened a plant in Aguadilla at the cost of $40,000,000 United States dollars.
-The plant is expected to earn $160,000,000 US dollars in the period form 2018 to 2038.
+The plant is expected to earn $160,000,000 US dollars in the period from 2018 to 2038.

 In 2019, Aguadilla received the City Livability Award from the United States Conference of Mayors and honored the efforts spearheaded by Carlos Méndez Martínez.
 Specifically mentioned was "Pintalto", a project where Cerro Cabrero area, in the downtown area of Aguadilla was painted in rich, lively colors.